 (I happen to agree that Trump’s straight-talking style is a welcome change, but, I’ll wager, for reasons other than Anne Marie Waters’s.)
 By calling Waters a humane version of Thatcher, would Morrissey characterize Trump as a humane version of George W. Bush?

 As I mention above, the tabloids fabricated Morrissey’s having apologized to QEII; I think this was after the 1986 release of The Smiths’ album The Queen is Dead.
-What I don’t mention is how the band’s press officer Pat Bellis responded that “all publicity is good publicity,” to which the singer exploded.25 Given the barrage of publicity this spring one wonders whether he finally has come to agree with Bellis.
+What I don’t mention is how one of the band’s record label support staff, Scott Piering, quipped that “all publicity is good publicity,” to which the singer exploded.26 Given the barrage of publicity this spring one wonders whether Morrissey finally has come to agree with Piering, now deceased.

 Inside, the Rainbow Ballroom “walls drip with sweat” and “Fresno is Morrissey Central.”